 Step 9: Final touches

 Nearly ready to start shooting!
 Put a dab of water onto your fingers, not too much at all.
 And feel the sides of the tip – this just adds a tiny bit of moisture to the sides.

 Once complete, using a piece of leather, burnish the sides of your tip.

 And that’s it!
-You are ready to take on the world with your new fancy pool cue tip!
+You now know how to replace a tip on pool cue and are ready to take on the world with your new fancy pool cue tip!